Administrative procedure for Collaborative and Knowledge-building Project applications

-Familiarise yourself with the administrative procedures for calls for proposals for a Collaborative and Knowledge-building Project in 2021.
+Familiarise yourself with the administrative procedures for calls for proposals for a Collaborative and Knowledge-building Project.

-All the applications we receive are directly assigned to the thematic area and topic the applicant has indicated in the application form.
-Examples of thematic areas include Health, Oceans and Global Development.
+All the applications we receive are directly assigned to the topic the applicant has selected in the application form.
+Examples of topics are ‘circular economy’ or ‘environmentally friendly energy’.
 If the applicant has selected several of the topics under the call in their application, we will take this into account in the further processing.
-Please note that calls for a Collaborative and Knowledge-building Project do not have an ‘open arena’ in addition to the topics each call sets out.
+Please note that calls for a Collaborative and Knowledge-building Project do not have an ‘open arena’ in addition to the topics given under each call.